Sheena Rijwani

 Mistake #5: Overeager Case of Sending Emails Too Frequently

 Yes, emails are highly effective.
-And yes, we do check our emails many times a day and it has not gone out of fashion even today.
+And yes, we check our emails many times a day, and they have not gone out of fashion even today.

-So if you are sending too many emails to your audience, they might feel overwhelmed and behave like trauma doctors managing the deluge of emails with triage tags – Deceased, Immediate, Delayed, Minor.
+So, if you send too many emails to your audience, they might feel overwhelmed and behave like trauma doctors managing a deluge of emails with triage tags: Deceased, Immediate, Delayed, Minor.

 And your emails will most likely be tagged “Deceased” and swept aside for more urgent emails.